 Once you click save, given that there are no errors, you will see a green banner at the top of your screen stating that your flow is ready to go.

 This is a very simple flow, especially since it was made from a template.
 Templates are an easy way to get started with become Power Automate but can become outdated.
 It is helpful to know how to build flows from scratch.
-We cover both basic and advanced Power Automate skills in our Power Automate course.
+We cover all areas of Power Automate in our beginner, intermediate and advanced Power Automate courses.